How are we gonna pay for it?

 You’d still want to do the legwork of getting an energy audit to help you decide which improvements are going to save you the most.
 After that, though, it’s up to you to make sure you actually use the funds to do the necessary improvements.
 If you give in to temptation and take a European vacation instead, your monthly energy savings aren’t likely to offset your higher mortgage payment.
 (That is, unless you stay in Europe and your house stays vacant.)

 Ultimately, improvements to your home’s energy efficiency will pay for themselves.
-In the meantime, though, we hope this guide to energy efficient loans and mortgages will help get you started on your way to a more efficient (maybe even net-zero!) home.
+In the meantime, though, we hope this guide to energy efficient mortgages and loans will help get you started on your way to a more efficient (maybe even net-zero!) home.

 If you have personal experience with any of these types of financing, we’d appreciate hearing from you in the comments.
 Your firsthand knowledge could help someone else who’s in a similar situation.